MaddHatt-PM/golf-course-data-processors/FeatureTool/README.md

     [x] Files are now saved to their own directories to avoid overwrites

 Ideas:
-    [ ] Get rid of the API file and change it to json information and the service class inside of AreaAsset [ ] Display areas in the inspector via a drop down window [x] Implement api request tracking
+    [ ] Get rid of the API file and change it to dot file information and the service class inside of AreaAsset [ ] Display areas in the inspector via a drop down window [x] Implement api request tracking
     [x] Archive
     [x] Write area settings to json file
-    [ ] Handle API requests concurrently
     [x] Keep a single preview line and only keep

 ---------------------------------------------------------------------